BC090

 Condition Report

 Vertical cut right of centre.
 Repaired with green repair canvas by James Ross, c1979.
+This repair is now concealed by framing.

 Copyright Licence